AI Assisted analysis is here. Discover the latest updates! Check Now

 The truth is that talking about indicators with people from the industry or following reports might be a trap for your business.
 On the one hand, knowledge of what they look like somewhere else, will give you a broader view and references for your results.
 On the other hand, you should remember that sticking to these averages may not contribute to the spectacular, long-term success of your business.

-Maintaining a satisfactory level of conversion may not always go hand in hand with a similar level of customer satisfaction.
+Maintaining a satisfactory level of conversion (CVR) does not guarantee customer satisfaction.
+High sales can hide frustration if users are forced through a difficult conversion path but buy anyway due to necessity.
 Customer feedback is a great example of this kind of trap.
 You can’t make decisions about changing the direction of development based on a single opinion.

 Let’s leave sales for a moment and take a closer look at customer experience